dorsphil/zipline-capstone/documentation/README.md

    and combines delivery and facility data.

 8. Deliveries where delivery time preceded order time (131 records, 0.33% of data) were excluded from analysis as logically invalid.

+##### LOCALHOST DASHBOARD WEBSITE

+This project includes a static, data-driven dashboard website built with HTML, CSS, and JavaScript, designed to visualize and communicate insights derived from Zipline’s delivery operations data in Ghana.
+The dashboard runs locally and uses preprocessed JSON files generated from SQL queries as its data source.

+The dashboard consists of three main pages, each serving a distinct analytical purpose.

+**1. Overview Page**
+The Overview page provides a high-level snapshot of Zipline’s operational scale and impact.

+Key Features:
+- Total Deliveries
+Displays the total number of completed deliveries across the dataset.

+- Total Facilities Served
+Shows the number of distinct healthcare facilities reached.

+- Estimated People Reached
+Approximates human impact using emergency-priority deliveries as a proxy.

+- Narrative Introduction
+A short contextual paragraph explaining:
+The scope of the data (single operational center, one-year period) The synthetic nature of the dataset
+The purpose of the dashboard (operational value and impact storytelling) These metrics are presented using KPI cards, allowing users to immediately grasp the scale and relevance of Zipline’s operations.

+**2. Impact Page**
+The Impact page focuses on geographic and facility reach.

+Visualizations and Tables:
+- Facility Coverage by Type (Bar Chart)
+Shows the number of distinct facilities served, grouped by facility type (e.g., hospitals, clinics).

+- Deliveries by Region (Pie Chart)
+Visualizes how deliveries are distributed across regions, emphasizing geographic coverage.

+- District-Level Beneficiaries (Table)
+A detailed table showing:
+- Total deliveries per district
+- Percentage contribution to overall deliveries
+- The table includes clear borders, alternating row colors, and readable spacing to improve clarity.

+**Note on Rural vs Urban Impact:**
+The source dataset does not explicitly label facilities as rural or urban.
+As a result, this distinction could not be reliably derived and is acknowledged as a limitation of the analysis.

+**3. Products Page**
+The Products page explains what Zipline delivers and why those deliveries matter.

+- Product Types Delivered (Bar Chart)
+Displays delivery volume by product category (e.g., Vaccines, Medical, Blood, Controlled Substances), --including percentage contribution to total deliveries.

+- Most Delivered Emergency Products (Table)
+Breaks down emergency deliveries by product category and subcategory, highlighting which medical products are most critical during urgent situations.

+- Average Delivery Time by Product Type (Bar Chart) Shows average delivery duration for each product category, offering insight into operational performance and prioritization.